vitforlinux-gimp/AIMAGoR/README.md

 This program was written in Yad, and Bash only uses Wget to generate images through [https://pollinations.ai](https://pollinations.ai/)

 You can open images with Gimp (if installed), or save them to a folder in .jpg format

+In addition to downloading the program and install it in/usr/local/bin, the Installer also install an .Desktop in/usr/share/applications file so as to have a button on the menu> graphics.

 The new suggest prompt function allows you to have suggestions directly from the AI.